TimBurg/MA_thesis_markdown/source/07_theory.md

 The simplification of the second Piola-Kichhoff-Stress-tensor follows these steps:

 1. The stress tensor can only depend on $\varphi$ through its derivative $\nabla \varphi$ (Elasticity)
-2. Material-Frame Indifference
+2. Material-Frame Indifference (invariance under changes of coordinates)
-3. Isotropy
+3. Isotropy of the material
-4. Rivlin-Ericksen representation theorem
+4. Rivlin-Ericksen representation theorem for matrices
-5. Homogeneity
+5. Homogeneity of the material

 Details on these steps can again be found in [@philippe_ciarlet_mathematical_1990 chapter 3].
 After following these steps, $\Sigma$ takes on the following form:
 $$\Sigma(C) = \lambda (\mathrm{tr}E)I + 2\mu E + o(\lVert E \rVert)$$

-Here, $\lambda$ and $\mu$ are the lamé coefficients of the material and $I$ is the identity tensor.
+Here, $\lambda$ and $\mu$ are the Lamé coefficients of the material and $I$ is the identity tensor.
-In the linear theory that is used as the basis for the topology optimization, the strain $E$ is replaced with the linearized version $\varepsilon$:
+In the linear theory that is used as the basis for the topology optimization, the strain $E$ is replaced with its linearized version $\varepsilon$:
 $$\varepsilon = \frac{1}{2}( \nabla u^T + \nabla u )$$

 this yields the following even simpler form of the tensor which is referred to as $\sigma$: